 If you have a well-used heirloom cast iron waffle maker that's been passed down through the family, hold onto it like the treasure it is.
 A well-seasoned cast iron waffle maker (that is, one that's been used a lot with the proper oiling) is a natural alternative to the non-stick coating that some shoppers try to avoid, and always cleans up easily: Just rinse any lingering particles off and dry the cast iron before storing it.
 Don't buy a new cast iron waffle maker, though, unless you're willing to put in the dedicated, repetitive effort that every new cast iron model requires to establish the proper seasoning.

-The Nordic Ware waffler also gets a pick from a leading consumer research magazine and a nod from the editors at BonAppetit.com, who say they enjoy taking the hands-on approach.
+The Nordic Ware waffler also gets a pick from a leading consumer research magazine, although with the caveat that, like all stovetop waffle makers, it takes practice and careful burner management to get great waffles, and a nod from the editors at BonAppetit.com, who say they enjoy taking the hands-on approach.

 Feedback from user reviewers is a little more mixed, but the general consensus is that as long as you follow the manufacturer's instructions to the letter -- which include preheating the waffle iron and applying cooking oil to enhance its non-stick coating -- you'll get great results.

 Like the Nordic Ware Belgian waffle maker, the Coleman waffle iron has slender handles that let it lie flat, even on a flat-top glass stove.
 And, like the Nordic Ware model, the Coleman waffle iron has no moving parts and disassembles for easy cleaning, so you can expect it to last for a long time.
 It's made of thinner metal than the Nordic Ware model, though, and you might need an oven mitt or glove to protect your hands from the hot handle.
 So while the Coleman waffle maker is tops in portability, we advise sticking with the Nordic Ware model if you know you'll be cooking at home.